Chart Color Schemes

 Brighton's health metrics closely align with national benchmarks.

 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-Approximately 57% of Brighton's total population (~5,738 people) have private health cover, which is very high compared to other areas.
-The most common medical conditions in the area are mental health issues and asthma, affecting 9.1 and 8.3% of residents respectively.
-About 67.6% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents show a higher prevalence of chronic health conditions than average.
-The area has 18.8% of residents aged 65 and over (1,907 people), which is higher than the 15.2% in Greater Brisbane.
-National rankings for Brighton are broadly in line with the general population.
+Private health cover is very high, at approximately 57% of the total population (~5,777 people).
+The most common medical conditions are mental health issues and asthma, affecting 9.1 and 8.3% of residents respectively.
+67.6% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents show above average prevalence of chronic health conditions.
+As of the latest data (June 20XX), 18.0% of residents are aged 65 and over (1,838 people), which is higher than the 15.1% in Greater Brisbane.
+National rankings for the area are broadly in line with the general population.

 Frequently Asked Questions - Health